SyedKifayat1/SyedKifayat1/README.md

 **Can you fix/improve my existing site instead of building new?** <br>
 Yes — revamps, speed optimization, and security audits on existing sites are common requests and don't require a full rebuild.

+**What information do you need to give me a quote?** <br>
+A rough idea of your product catalog size, must-have features (e.g. reviews, subscriptions, multi-currency), and any existing branding — a 15-minute call is usually enough to scope it.

 <br>